Engineered Dissipation for Quantum Information Science: Application: Quantum simulation

 The most novel studies involve emulating non-thermal open quantum systems---largely with the goal of observing new phenomena.
-This includes a range of exotic {\em non-equilibrium phases} \cite{spinliquid, maghrebi, hurst} and non-equilibrium analogs of equilibrium phase transitions \cite{tomita,dogra,rylands,sieb13,essink,scarlatella,matheycrit,Brennecke11763,foss-feig,diehl,fitzpatrick}.
-These open quantum systems display a similar richness as classical dynamical systems, including limit cycles and period doubling \cite{else,Sacha_2017,rieracampeny,buca}.
-They also show purely quantum phenomena such as collapses and revivals \cite{carmele}.
+This includes a range of exotic {\em non-equilibrium phases} \cite{spinliquid, maghrebi, hurst} and non-equilibrium analogs of equilibrium phase transitions \cite{tomita,dogra,rylands,sieb13,essink,scarlatella,matheycrit,Brennecke11763,foss-feig,diehl,fitzpatrick}. \kater{These open quantum systems display a similar richness as classical dynamical systems, including limit cycles, period doubling\cite{else,Sacha_2017,rieracampeny}, and all of the complexity which is found in actively driven\cite{buca} and even living systems\cite{Marais2018}. } They also show purely quantum phenomena such as collapses and revivals \cite{carmele}. \kater{The richness of this behavior can be used in reservoir quantum computing \cite{qrc1,qrc2}, where dissipation is valuable for its contribution to the fading-memory property\cite{carroll2022}.}

 These examples illustrate the value of quantum simulation, where one leverages the controllability of one quantum technology to peer into systems that are more difficult to probe.
 In this endeavor, dissipation provides a range of techniques to adapt one type of quantum system to the physics contained in a desired Hamiltonian.